 Ropemaker Properties v Bella Italia is the latest in a flurry of cases which have highlighted traps for the unwary when it comes to serving legal notices.
 In an uncertain economic climate parties often want to escape contracts or leases that are no longer viable, or they want to avail themselves of opportunities to bring claims under warranties or indemnities where contracts and timescales allow.
 In recent months we have seen an increase in cases where parties have tried to do all of these things, but have fallen foul of service requirements.
-Specialist Real Estate Litigator Ruth Ormrod shares her top tips to mitigate risk.
+Specialist Real Estate Litigator David Manda shares his top tips to mitigate risk.

 Invalid notice to terminate agreement for lease

 In this case the tenant had, in 2014, entered into an agreement for lease in relation to a retail unit in a proposed new development in Colchester.
 In May 2017, however, the tenant sought to terminate the agreement by sending written notice to the landlord.
 Unfortunately for the tenant, the relevant clause in the agreement for lease also required service on the guarantor for any such notice to be valid.
 The High Court held that it was irrelevant: that the tenant and guarantor were group companies; that the relevant requirements had been complied with in substance (if not in form) by virtue of the fact that intention to terminate the agreement for lease had been noted in the board minutes of the tenant’s and guarantor’s parent company; and that the additional service requirement had no apparent purpose or commercial benefit.
 In doing so the court insisted upon the well-established strict approach to service of notices, emphasising that service formalities must be complied with absolutely precisely, even if that ultimately means that a notice is found to be invalid on a very technical, even unattractive, basis.
 The tenant therefore remained bound to complete the lease, despite that no longer being its preferred commercial course.